angular/angular/aio/content/guide/file-structure.md

 <div class="alert is-helpful">

 New Angular projects use strict mode by default.
-If this is not desired you can opt-out when creating the project.
+If this is not desired you can opt out when creating the project.
 For more information, see [Strict mode](guide/strict-mode).

 </div>